PelmeenidHapukoorega/Solutions-Architect/README.md

 I sincerely hope that some of the readers may find a bit of hope in all this.
 Just when you think that nothing is gonna work out, it does.
 And it didnt happen because i was sulking and cursing the world, it was the opposite.
 Never lose hope, never give up and most importantly... just start doing.

 ## Ive listed below my notes from theory side of the labs and made it more convenient for myself to learn and added quick notes to myself to better memorize what I learned.
-Additionally you will find quick links to labs themselves.
+You will also find quick links to labs themselves.

 ## Additional Documentation
 - [Theory Infra Notes](Moodul1/Theory/Theory-Infra.md)